-Activity Physical therapy continues twice today to practice exercises, transfer techniques and walking.
+Activity Physical therapy continues twice today to work on knee range of motion, practice exercises, transfer techniques and walking.
 If you have stairs at home, the PT will instruct you on how to go up and come down on crutches or with a walker.
 Occupational therapy will work with you to practice dressing and self-care.
-Remember to follow your hip precautions with all your movements.
-Pain Management Please ask us for your pain medication as needed, especially a halt hour before Breathing Continue deep breathing and the incentive spirometer to prevent pneumonia.
+REMEMBER NO PILLOWS UNDER YOUR OPERATIVE KNEE!
+You may use a pillow under your heel and calf only to straighten your leg.
+Pain Management Your pain will typically be managed with oral medication at this time.
+Please ask us for your pain medication as needed, especially a half hour before therapy and sleep.
+Ice therapy to your knee can still help with pain and swelling.
+Breathing Continue deep breathing and the incentive spirometer to prevent pneumonia.
 Diet You will be on your regular diet, but to help prevent constipation eat plenty of fresh fruits and vegetables and drink several glasses of liquid daily.
 Protein helps with healing.
 Discharge You should be discussing your discharge plans with your health team and your coach/family.
 Plan your transportation home from the hospital.
 As discussed in your pre-op class, make sure you have the equipment you need for use at home i.e. walker or crutches, raised toilet seat, shower chair.
 If you are transferring to another level or care, the case manager will help you make the arrangements.